riverhuang1107/everai_documentation/CLI_Reference/everai_app_en.md

 ```bash
 everai app create <your app name>
 ```
-When you run command `everai app create`，the output shows the error like: Route path exist, you can set a new route name to solve this problem.
+When you run command `everai app create`，the output shows the error like: `Route path exist`, you can set a new route name to solve this problem.

 ```bash
 everai app create <your app name> --route-name <your app route name>